arplaboratory/polyfly/README.md

 3) Create a new environment yaml file, eg. `myexp/env_1.yaml`.
 See `experiments/maze_1.yaml` for an example.
 Update the `obstacles` field to define the obstacle positions. `payload_pos_init` can be set to `[]` if `use_global_planner=True`
 4) Run the solver script `./scripts/run_planner.sh --yaml myexp/env_1.yaml`

-## Generate an obstacle course using a ChatGPT
+## Generate an obstacle course using ChatGPT
 Want to use an LLM to generate obstacle positions?
 ```bash
 ./scripts/run_interactive_forest.sh